flutter/devtools/packages/devtools_app/lib/src/screens/memory/panes/leaks/LEAK_TRACKING.md

 ### Limitations

-The tool detects leaks for disposable and instrumented classes only.
-(Note that fixing the leak can also fix other objects.)
+The tool detects leaks for disposable and instrumented classes only (note that a fix for those detected leaks can also fix some not detected leaks).

-Some classes in the Flutter framework are already instrumented.
+Some classes in the Flutter framework and Dart SDK are already instrumented.
+If your application is leaking these classes, the leaks will be detected without additional effort.

-If you want your classes to be tracked, you need to make them disposable and [instrument](#instrument) them.
+If you want your classes to be leak tracked, you need to make them disposable and [instrument](#instrument) them.

+### Performance impact

+#### Memory

+The Leak Tracker stores a small additional record for each tracked alive object and for each detected leak, that increases the memory footprint.

+For the [Gallery application](https://github.com/flutter/gallery) in profile mode on `macos` the leak tracking increased memory footprint of the home page by ~400 KB that is ~0.5% of the total.

+#### CPU

+Leak tracking impacts CPU in two areas:

+1. Per object tracking.
+   Added ~0.05 of millisecond (~2.7%) to the total load time of [Gallery](https://github.com/flutter/gallery) home page in profile mode on `macos`.

+2. Regular asyncronous analysis of the tracked objects.
+   Took ~2.5 millisectonds for [Gallery](https://github.com/flutter/gallery) home page in profile mode on `macos`.

 ## Use the Leak Tracker